birgelee/passive-dcv/README.md

 rewrite ^/.well-known/ https://pdcv.henrybirgelee.com/domain/<YOUR_PUBLIC_HERE>/$host$request_uri;
 ```

+Where <YOUR_PUBLIC_HERE> contains the sha256 hex digest produced by sha256sum in the step above and stored in public.key.
+This must be one line and not have any chars between $host and $request_uri .

 Reload your nginx server to ensure it takes effect.
-Use the hex digest public you produced above (e.g., public.key) in the redirect statement.

 ## 3. Generate a CSR